Public Transportation in New York City - New York MetroCard

 Safety on the NYC Subway

 For many decades the New York City subway system had a reputation for being dirty and dangerous.
-The famous graffiti is long gone, but the stations and carriages sometimes still do suffer from people being unable to find the abundant station trashcans.
+The famous graffiti is long gone, but the stations and carriages can still sometimes suffer from people being unable to find the abundant trashcans.

 The bigger issue is safety, and fortunately, there is good news there as well.
-The amount of crime reported throughout the system is way down from its peak, but that’s not to say you shouldn’t be cautious.
+The amount of crime being reported throughout the system is way down from its peak, but that’s not to say you shouldn’t still be careful.

 New York subway train

-We honestly believe that a ticket on a sightseeing bus gives a greater return for the money than almost any other expenditure the traveler can make.
-It will save you limitless time and also visually show you many other things you would never have found for yourself.
+We honestly believe that a ticket on a sightseeing bus gives a greater return for your money than almost any other expenditure you can make while traveling.
+It will save you loads of time and reveal many other sights and things to do in New York that you might never have found otherwise.

-There are many good sightseeing systems in New York, but we would recommend Big Bus hop-on hop-off tours, available with The New York Pass®
+There are many good sightseeing options in New York, but we recommend Big Bus Hop-on Hop-off tours, available with The New York Pass®.
+These tours are an incredibly convenient and affordable way to see all the biggest and best attractions New York has to offer.

 NYC hop on hop off bus tour